MayamaTakeshi/redmine-dev/README.md

 ```
 sudo rm mariadb-data/ -fr
 ```
+then starting the container and running ./prepare_maridb.sh again.

 ## Plugin development

-Inside the container, you can start a tmux session with mysql connected to mariadb server and redmine running by doing:
+Inside the container, you can start a tmux session with a window for mariadb and another window with redmine running by doing:
 ```
 ./tmux_session.sh
 ```